Lab results redesigned to maintain context and save physicians time

 Overview

-As the Senior UX Designer, I led the redesign of the lab results section of an Electronic Medical Record (EMR) system.
-The existing experience made it difficult for physicians to quickly interpret results and required frequent page switching during a patient review.
+Problem: The existing experience made it difficult for physicians to quickly interpret results and required frequent page switching during a patient review.

 Understanding the problem

-User group: Physicians (through an internal advisory committee and clinic visits conducted by product managers)
+Methods: Heuristic evaluation, user interviews (through an internal advisory committee and clinic visits conducted by product managers)

 We met with the advisory committee of physicians every few weeks and PMs gathered additional insights during one-on-one clinic visits.
 These weren’t formal research sessions they were more open discussions to understand their workflow and collect feedback.